creativetimofficial/purity-ui-dashboard/website/README.md

-# Chakra UI Docs
+# Purity UI Docs

-The Documentation website for chakra-ui.com
+The Documentation website for Purity UI Dashboard